luloxi/PunkSociety/README.md

 ### Marketplace

-- **Batch buying NFTs**, to reduce gas fees and the amount of transactions a user needs to make
+- **Shopping cart**: To reduce friction, gas fees and the amount of transactions a user needs to make
-- **Mixed pay** that allows paying in USDC or native gas token for the same amount of USD, and/or maybe crosschain payments with USDC CCTP or Chainlink CCIP (integrate Chainlink Price Feeds with AggregatorV3Interface) (Reference: [Easy2Pay](https://github.com/luloxi/Easy2Pay))
+- **Mixed pay**: Set a price in USD and pay in USDC or the equivalent amount of native gas token for the same amount of USD (Reference: [Easy2Pay](https://github.com/luloxi/Easy2Pay) | Maybe add crosschain payments with USDC CCTP)
-- **Functionality to move NFTs between blockchains** with Chainlink CCIP token transfer (Reference: [Chainlink CCIP Cross-chain Tokens](https://docs.chain.link/ccip/tutorials/cross-chain-tokens))
+- **Cross-chain NFTs** with Chainlink CCIP token transfer (Reference: [Chainlink CCIP Cross-chain Tokens](https://docs.chain.link/ccip/tutorials/cross-chain-tokens))

 ### Social